GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/05.141-150/05.Just-As-I-Am/docs.md

 ---
+title: |
-title: 145.
-Just As I Am
+    145. Just As I Am - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 145.
+Just As I Am.
+Just as I am, without one plea But that thy blood was shed for me, And that thou bid'st me come to thee, O Lamb of God, I come, I come.
+    keywords:  |
-    keywords: Christ in Song, Just As I Am, Just as I am, without one plea,
+        Christ in Song, adventhymnals, advent hymnals, Just As I Am, Just as I am, without one plea.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 145. JUST AS I AM
+####  Christ in Song,

 ```txt
 1.